-Sec.
-I demonstrates the solution to the master equation of a free-particle with momentum diffusion term.
-Sec.
-II calculates the necessary squeezing angle to maximise precision for the fundamental limit and quadrature measurements.
-Sec.
-III calculates the Cramér-Rao bound (CRB) of heterodyne measurements.
-Sec.
-IV derives the necessary squeezing required to then project onto the eigenstates of the symmetric logarithmic derivative (SLD) by phonon counting.
-Sec.
-V compares performance of the fundamental limit, optimal homodyne quadrature, and heterodyne measurements.
-Sec.
-VI translates the bounds on the observed diffusion rate Λ to the parameters of continuous spontaneous localisation (CSL).
+Appendix A calculates the necessary squeezing angle to maximise precision for the fundamental limit and quadrature measurements.
+Appendix B calculates the CRB of heterodyne measurements.
+Appendix C derives the necessary squeezing required to then project onto the eigenstates of the SLD by phonon counting.
+Appendix D compares performance of the fundamental limit, optimal quadrature, and heterodyne measurements.
+Appendix E translates the bounds on the observed diffusion rate Λ to the parameters of CSL.